 Another blood test detects the levels of a protein called carcinoembryonic antigen (CEA).
 High levels of CEA may indicate that a cancer has spread to other parts of the body.
 CEA is not an absolute test for colorectal cancer because levels are high for only about 60% of people with colorectal cancer that has spread to other organs from the colon.
 In addition, other medical conditions can cause CEA to increase.
 CEA tests are most often used to monitor colorectal cancer for patients already receiving treatment and are not screening tests.
 Learn more about tumor markers for colorectal cancer.

 CT scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
 In a person with colon cancer, a CT scan can check for the spread of cancer in the lungs, liver, and other organs.
-It is often done before surgery (see Treatment).
+It is often done before surgery (see Treatment Options).